biscuitlad/Punchcard-encoder/README.md

 The script assumes 24 stitch punchcards and is tuned for the PDF version of the Brother Pattern Book Vol 5 which you should be able to download for free somewhere (https://archive.org/details/brother-punchcard-pattern-book-volume-5), but it also works for phone camera images of 24 stitch punchcard patterns.

 Most of these patterns in this catalogue are blue and white.
 There are some at the back of the book that are black and white and these work less well.
 The script lets the user click on several 'holes' in the punchcard to get an average HSV value, the more you click the more accurate your results may be, but sometimes just clicking on one or two in the centre is sufficient.
-The scripts attempts to resize images to around 520 pixels wide if they are smaller than 500 or larger than 600 wide.
+The script attempts to resize images to around 520 pixels wide if they are smaller than 500 or larger than 600 wide.
 After clicking 'Escape' you can check the circle detection (red circles) or just compare the text output in the terminal window.

 The screenshot should only include the pattern, not the whole card and not the rows of holes down either side.
 You should try and get as tight a border as possible.

-The script detects the blue circles and tries to create a grid based on an average across a row and down a column.
+The script detects the solid circles and tries to create a grid based on an average of their centres across a row and down a column.
 Columns default to 24 stitches and are always included.
-But rows only get detected if they have a circle in them, therefore *blank rows get skipped by the script*.
+But rows only get detected *if* they have a circle in them, therefore *blank rows get skipped by the script*.

 **You must carefully check the text output against the pattern, and insert the blank rows as needed and any missing holes!**